beginning of content

 • Dementia is a brain condition that affects your ability to perform everyday tasks.

-• You are required by law to notify your local licensing authority and car insurance company that you have dementia.
+• You are required by law to notify your local licensing authority and car insurance company if you are diagnosed with dementia.

-• Being diagnosed with dementia does not mean that you must stop driving straight away.
+• Being diagnosed with dementia does not mean that you must completely stop driving straight away — follow the instructions of your local licensing authority.

 What is dementia?